samozturk/Complete-Regression-Analysis/README.md

-# Complete-Regression-Analysis
+## Complete-Regression-Analysis
-Regression analysis with a data violates all of assumptions
+Regression analysis with a data violates all major assumptions of OLS

     This is a demo for how to deal with assumption violations in regression analysis.
 First thing to check about your regression model is to check if it's violating assumptions or not.
 I choose this data set because it violates all major assumptions.

     Problems:
         1) Violating normality assumption.
         2) Violating homoscedasticity.
         3) Multicollinearity.
         4) 46 observations which is extremely low.
         5) Low R-Squared(around 0.3).

     First I am going to do little bit of data cleaning.

     I'll use linear, lasso, ridge, elasticnet and weighted regression as well as Box-Cox transformation, principal component analysis(PCA).

     Finally I will use Leave-One-Out Cross Validation to measure the performance of the model because we are low on observations.

 #
 #  Reference: